justinsoon/Starship/ApplyStations/readme.md

 - selects all items on page
 - clicks action
 - open loading stations
-- selects first REAL station and assigns
+- selects first "REAL" station and assigns
 - if there are multiple pages it will go through all the pages and apply

 # How to use